Once the rain runs off the roof and has been captured by the gutters and funneled to the ground, everything is great, right? Well, maybe not.

 If you know where the drain pipe funnels the rain, grab a friend or family member and perform a quick check.
 While you stand at the end, have your partner pour water onto the roof using a hose so it runs to the gutters.
 If you do not see any water coming out after a couple of minutes, then clearly there is a problem.

 Underground Rainwater Drainage Solutions

-In our FLEX-Drain line of products, Amerimax provides a superior offering of underground drainage components.
+Amerimax Provides a superior offering with its FLEX-DRAIN line of products.
 Visit your nearest home center store and ask for Amerimax.